ARM-software/lisa/README.md

 tests/eas/rfc.py tests is provided by the __tests/eas/rfc.conf__.

 This configuration file describes:
-1. which devlib modules are required specifically by this experiment
+1. which devlib modules are required by this experiment
 2. which binary tools needs to be deployed in the target to run the experiments
 3. other devlib specific configurations (e.g. FTrace events of interest)
-4. the set of __target kernel urations__ (confs) to test
+4. the set of __target configurations__ (confs) to test
 5. the set of __workloads__ (wloads) to run

-The test will run each workload into each specified target kernel configuration.
+The test will run each workload with each specified target kernel configuration.

 ### Results reporting